ARambazamba/RaspberryPi-Basics/Setup/readme.md

 ### Connect to the WiFi

-Connect the raspi to your local wifi:
+Connect the raspi to your local wifi - you will need your Network SSID and the password:

 ![wifi-1](_images/wifi-1.png)